All Products

 Procedure

 1. Optional: Configure the encryption verification file for secure download.
-Only required for secure download.
-Not required for standard download.
+Configure this file only for secure download.
+Standard download does not require it.

 Note

-Ensure the encryption verification file matches the app information.
+Ensure the encryption verification file matches your app information.
 Otherwise, the video download fails.

 If you use secure download, configure the key file generated in the ApsaraVideo VOD console in the Player SDK.
 The key file is used to decrypt and verify the video for download and playback.
 For more information about generating the key file, see Enable secure download.